 The business disruptions and economic effects caused by the COVID-19 pandemic are far-reaching.
-In this Alert, we discuss the FASB’s recent guidance on accounting for lease modifications granted by lessors to ease the economic effects of the COVID-19 pandemic – an area of accounting that has received significant attention during this health crisis.
+In this article, we discuss the FASB’s recent guidance on accounting for lease modifications granted by lessors to ease the economic effects of the COVID-19 pandemic – an area of accounting that has received significant attention during this health crisis.

 As part of short-term cash-management strategy during COVID, businesses are restructuring lease contracts to defer lease payments to future periods in anticipation of a “steadier” state, to forgive lease payments (abatement) for a specified time period, or to provide a cash payment to the lessee.
 The modification of lease contracts requires careful consideration of the guidance in the FASB’s Accounting Standards Codification (ASC) Topic 842, Leases, (or ASC 840, Leases, if your company hasn’t yet adopted the new lease accounting requirements) to determine whether a modification results in a new lease or the continuation of the existing lease.
 This evaluation can be complex and pose a significant strain on your resources, especially if your company has a large lease portfolio.